 Introduction to Tensors

-Before we start with the introduction to Tensors, let’s install PyTorch 1.1.0
+Before we start with the introduction to Tensors, let’s install PyTorch 1.1.0 by running the command given below.

 conda install -c pytorch pytorch-cpu